Yakut language: Vocabulary

-Numerals
+The Yakut lexicon includes loans from Russian, Mongolic, Evenki, and number of words from other languages or of unknown origin.
+The Mongolic loans do not appear to be traceable to any specific Mongolic language, but a few have been traced to Buryat and Khalkha Mongolian.
+They are widely dispersed through various categories of words with words relating to the home and law having the most Mongolic loans.
+Russian loans on the contrary are much more widespread but less evenly dispersed though various types of words.
+Words relating to the modern world, clothing, and the home have the most Russian influence.

 Oral and written literature

-The Yakut have a tradition of oral epic in their language called "Olonkho", traditionally performed by skilled performers.
+The Yakut have a tradition of oral epic in their language called Олоҥхо ("Olonkho"), traditionally performed by skilled performers.
 The subject matter is based on Yakut mythology and legends.
 Versions of many Olonkho poems have been written down and translated since the 19th century, but only a very few older performers of the oral Olonkho tradition are still alive.
 They have begun a program to teach young people to sing this in their language and revive it, though in a modified form.

 The first printing in Yakut was a part of a book by Nicolaas Witsen published in 1692 in Amsterdam.

 In 2005, Marianne Beerle-Moor, director of the Institute for Bible Translation, Russia/CIS, was awarded the Order of Civil Valour by the Republic of Sakha (Yakutia) for the translation of the New Testament into Yakut.

+Probably the first-ever Islamic book in Sakha language, "Билсиҥ: Ислам" ("Get to know: Islam"), written by a Sakha convert born in the village of Asyma, was published in 2012.
+This short book (52 pages) is intended to be a condensed introduction to the fundamentals of Islam in Sakha.
+The author occasionally employs native terms (which are also used in Olonkho corpus) to render some Islamic concepts, such as the jinn.

 Examples

-Article 1 of Universal Declaration of Human Rights:
+Article 1 of the Universal Declaration of Human Rights: